Kurt Lewin: Academia

 Lewin was originally involved with schools of behavioral psychology before changing directions in research and undertaking work with psychologists of the Gestalt school of psychology, including Max Wertheimer and Wolfgang Köhler.
-He also joined the Psychological Institute of the University of Berlin, where he lectured and gave seminars on both philosophy and psychology.
-He served as a professor at the University of Berlin from 1926 to 1932, during which time he conducted experiments about tension states, needs, motivation, and learning.
+He also joined the Psychological Institute of the Friedrich Wilhelm University of Berlin, where he lectured and gave seminars on both philosophy and psychology.
+He served as a professor at the Friedrich Wilhelm University of Berlin from 1926 to 1932, during which time he conducted experiments about tension states, needs, motivation, and learning.

 In 1933, Lewin had tried to negotiate a teaching position as the chair of psychology and creating a research institute at Hebrew University in Jerusalem.
 Lewin often associated with the early Frankfurt School, originated by an influential group of largely Jewish Marxists at the Institute for Social Research in Germany.
 But when Adolf Hitler came to power in Nazi Germany in 1933, the Institute members disbanded, and moved to England and then to the United States.
 The same year, he met with Eric Trist, of the London Tavistock Clinic.
 Trist was impressed with his theories and went on to use them in his studies on soldiers during World War II.

 In August 1933, Lewin immigrated to the U.S., where, in 1940, became a naturalized citizen.
 A few years after relocating to the U.S., Lewin began asking people to pronounce his name as "Lou-in" rather than "Le-veen" because the mispronunciation of his name by Americans had led to many missed phone calls.
 However, shortly before his death, he began requesting students and colleagues to use the correct pronunciation ("Le-veen") because that is the one he preferred.
 Earlier, in 1930, he spent six months as a visiting professor at Stanford University.
 After his immigration to the U.S., Lewin worked at Cornell University, the Iowa Child Welfare Research Station at the University of Iowa, and as director of the Center for Group Dynamics at MIT.

 Following World War II, Lewin was involved in the psychological rehabilitation of former occupants of displaced persons camps with Dr. Jacob Fine at Harvard Medical School.
 When Trist and A T M Wilson wrote to Lewin proposing a journal in partnership with their newly founded Tavistock Institute and his group at MIT, Lewin agreed.
 The Tavistock journal, Human Relations, was founded with two early papers by Lewin entitled "Frontiers in Group Dynamics".
 Lewin taught for a time at Duke University.